 While T.S.A. regulations do not technically prohibit fishing flies in carry-on luggage, if a security agent decides that they have a problem with your flies, they might confiscate them.

 Take a small fly box or zip-lock bag, and load enough flies for a single day of fishing (about 12-18 flies total).
-Create a very basic assortment that will allow you to fish for a day or two if your checked luggage is delayed by the airline.
+Create a basic assortment that will allow you to fish for a day or two if the airline delays your checked luggage.
 Then, pack the rest of your flies securely in your checked luggage.
 If all of your luggage arrives, then you can use the small selection of flies you packed in your carry-on as a little “go-to” selection to toss in your pack.